Sometimes it is the smaller things in life that give us the most joy.

-Another diseases that Pygmy Cory are susceptible to in poor quality conditions is ich.
+Another disease that Pygmy Corys are susceptible to in poor conditions is ich.

 Ich disease is a common infection caused by an ectoparasite.
 It causes white spots to appear on the body and fins.
 Other symptoms may include gasping for air and rubbing against objects in the tank and loss of appetite.

 It often spreads through the addition of a new fish or second-hand equipment that is not cleaned properly.
 This disease is very easy to treat but make sure to quarantine any new fish and thoroughly clean any equipment before it is introduced into the tank.